Christina-A-Pan/Christina-A-Pan.github.io/_pages/about.md

 Hi!
 I am an AI/technical Product Manager with enterprise-level experience at AWS, Google, Intuit, and multiple startups.
 My expertise lies in AI/ML, cloud product development, e-commerce, accounting, warehouse management systems (WMS), and design thinking.

 Outside of my day job, I am passionate about responsible AI.
 In this, I've conducted research and worked on projects.
-My work has been published in [CSCW](https://dl.acm.org/conference/cscw), featured on the [Stanford Center for Human-Centered Artificial Intelligence (HAI)](https://hai.stanford.edu/), and recognized as a finalist in the HAI AI Audit Challenge.
+My work has been published in [CSCW](https://dl.acm.org/conference/cscw), featured on the [Stanford Institute for Human-Centered Artificial Intelligence (HAI)](https://hai.stanford.edu/), and recognized as a finalist in the HAI AI Audit Challenge.